-Save Live Loop as a Sample
+Save as Sample

 If the selected Live Loop has sound recorded in it, the sound can be saved to a WAV file.
 The save screen has the following fields:

 Save To: The destination for the file.
 Options are project folder, or any selected folder.